lban2049/requests/.aigne/doc-smith/docs/community-changelog.md

 ## 2.30.0 (2023-05-03)

 **Dependencies**
-- ⚠️ Added support for urllib3 2.0. ⚠️ This may contain minor breaking changes.
+- ⚠️ Added support for urllib3 2.0. ⚠️ This may contain minor breaking changes so we advise careful testing and reviewing https://urllib3.readthedocs.io/en/latest/v2-migration-guide.html prior to upgrading.
 Users who wish to stay on urllib3 1.x can pin to `urllib3<2`.

 ## 2.29.0 (2023-04-26)